-Top Tip: Only boil your kettle as much as you need to use and no more.
+Top Tip: Boil your kettle as much as you need and no more.
 This practice can save you around £13 a year7.

-Take less baths and have more showers.
-Replacing one bath per week with a shower lasting for 4 minutes can save you about £20 a year8.
+Take less baths and more showers.
+Replacing one bath per week with a shower lasting can save you about £20 a year8.

 Turning off your television and other electrical appliances from the plug socket when they are not in use can save you around £65 a year10.

 Do not leave your laptop constantly charging.
-This will save you money and could save your battery life.
+This could save you money and could your battery life.

 Use a timer to switch off the battery charge of your mobile phone overnight.

-Always let your insurer know of any changes to your property, such as installing a new heating system, or windows and doors, as this could affect your premium.
+Always let your insurer know of any changes to your property such as installing a new heating system or new windows and doors, as this could affect your premium.
 It’s important you are not underinsured or worse, uninsured.